 - the Guidelines of the Ministry of education, university and research and of the Conference of the Regions providing indications to support the acquisition of key competences in the first two years of upper secondary school, regardless of the type of pathway taken.

-As for higher education, the main legislative references are:
+As for tertiary education, the main legislative references are:

 - decree no. 509 of 3 November 1999, amended by the Decree 270/2004, which has increased the autonomy of universities and defined the qualifications issued by universities according to the Bologna Process